SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 At the end, this tutorial walks through downloading and running the sample from source.

-## Creating a Durable Queue on the Solace message router
+## Pre-requisite: Creating a Durable Queue on the Solace message router

-A difference to the publish/subscribe tutorial is that here a physical endpoint resource – a durable queue, associated with the queue destination – needs to be created on the Solace message router, which will persist the messages until consumed.
+A difference to the publish/subscribe tutorial is that for guaranteed messaging a physical endpoint resource – a durable queue, associated with the queue destination – needs to be created on the Solace message router, which will persist the messages until consumed.

 You can use SolAdmin or SEMP to create a durable queue.
 This tutorial assumes that the queue named `tutorial/queue` has been created.